Example Itinerary

 Day 4

-Today travel onward to neighboring Macao, just a quick hydrofoil ride across the Pearl River Delta.
+Today travel onward to neighboring Macao, just a quick first class turbojet ferry ride across the Pearl River Delta.
 Similar to Hong Kong, Macao is a tightly-packed metropolis with glittering skyscrapers yet distinctly offers Portuguese colonial heritage, unique fusion cuisine, and the glitziest casino strip in all of Asia.
 Explore the UNESCO-designated highlights such as St. Paul's Cathedral, Senado Square, and Monte Fort before seeing Old Macao in the historic villages of Taipa and Coloane.
-Finally, spend an exciting last night on the town starting with VIP seats at the award-winning House of Dancing Water show followed by a tour of the Cotai Strip's Vegas-style mega hotels and casinos.
+Finally, as an option, spend an exciting last night on the town starting with VIP seats at the Macao 2049 show (based on availability) followed by a tour of the Cotai Strip's Vegas-style mega hotels and casinos.

 Hotel Options